 This document provides information relevant to future consideration of a technical impracticability (TI) waiver for iodine-129 in the 200-UP-1 OU if the evaluation of potential treatment options does not identify feasible remediation technologies.
-The technology evaluation plan for iodine-129 specified in the interim ROD has been prepared, and updates to the conceptual model for the plume, reviews of current literature, and a feasibility analysis of potential treatment options have been published (USDOE 2017a; Truex et al. 2017).
-In situ technologies that are currently being evaluated include contaminant sequestration via co-precipitation and enhanced sorption processes, and treatments that would enhance iodine mobility for capture in the pump-and-treat facility.
-Efficient materials for ex situ removal of iodine from groundwater are also under current evaluation.
+The technology evaluation plan for iodine-129 specified in the interim ROD has been prepared, and updates to the conceptual model for the plume, reviews of current literature, and a feasibility analysis of potential treatment options have been published (DOE 2017a;

-&lt;sup>1 Hanford Federal Facility Agreement and Consent Order by Washington State Department of Ecology, United States Environmental Protection Agency, United States Department of Energy, as Amended Through March 28, 2018, 89-10 Rev. 8.
+1 Hanford Federal Facility Agreement and Consent Order by Washington State Department of Ecology, United States Environmental Protection Agency, United States Department of Energy, as Amended Through March 28, 2018, 89-10 Rev. 8.